ryancrandall801/openapi-test-generator/README.md

 python -m pytest generated/generated_api_tests.py -vv
 ```

-That's it — your OpenAPI spec is now a runnable pytest suite.
+That’s it — your OpenAPI spec is now a runnable pytest suite.

 ---